Entity-Assist/EntityAssistReactive/PROMPT_ADOPT_EXISTING_PROJECT.md

   - [ ] Conservative (only if explicitly required)

 Policies (must honor):
+- Reset the AI context before running this template—act as if this is the first prompt for the project and do not reuse prior session memory.
+- Treat all existing repository documentation as out-of-date; never rely on it as a source of truth.
+When executing this template, reference only the current checked-in code/config you observe.
+- Honor the selected Java LTS exactly; do not substitute another version.
+If Java 25 is selected, plan and generate for Java 25 everywhere.
 - Use Markdown for docs.
 Follow RULES.md sections: 4 (Behavioral), 5 (Technical), Document Modularity Policy, 6 (Forward-Only Change Policy).
 - Do NOT place project-specific docs inside the submodule directory.
+- Logging policy: Default to Log4j2; wire logging/config/examples against Log4j2.
+If Lombok is selected, use Lombok's `@Log4j2` annotation (avoid other Lombok logging annotations).
 - Fluent API Strategy: Choose either CRTP or Builder.
 CRTP is enforced if GuicedEE or JWebMP is selected.
 Align Lombok usage accordingly:
   - If CRTP: do not use @Builder; implement manual CRTP fluent setters returning (J)this with @SuppressWarnings("unchecked") as needed.
   - If Builder: prefer Lombok @Builder or manual builders; do not apply CRTP chaining rules.